 While it has gained the support and interest of many, the book is primarily intended for mental health professionals and educators.
 However, the book is reader-friendly and can also serve as an indispensable guide for clergy, lay counselors, mentors, friends and especially family members of women with same-sex attraction.
 And lastly, but perhaps most importantly, this book is dedicated to and for the women who are themselves struggling or looking for greater understanding into their lives.
 The Heart of Female Same-Sex Attraction has gained international recognition and is being translated around the world.
 Polish and Spanish translations now available.
+German version in process.
 Contact office for more information.

 I was having lunch with several of the lawyers I was working with at the time (in my past life I was a legal secretary and natural resources paralegal).
 We were taking turns sharing our dreams of what we would like to accomplish before we die.
 When it was my turn, I casually announced that I would like to write a book but that I first needed to become an “expert” in something in order to write about that something.
 I didn’t realize that my statement was more or less prophetic.